When should I get my hearing checked?

 Can hearing aids help me with my phone or TV?

 When I started fitting hearing aids in 1998, their main utility was better hearing in quiet places.
 Nowadays you can connect your phone, TV, or other audio device to your hearing aids using a technology called Bluetooth.
-Some hearing aids will communicate directly with your IPhone.
+Some hearing aids will communicate directly with your cellphone.
 (People LOVE these!)

 What is Real Ear?